 If you sustain an injury during the race or are unable to finish the race for any reason, please report to your nearest marshal who will arrange for the recovery vehicle to take you back to the Runners Village.

 All Half Marathon runners and walkers should be aware that the roads can be uneven.
 We will do our best to highlight any major tripping hazards but please be careful.
 Half Marathon walkers please note that not all roads will be closed for the start of your route.

-Resulted will be posted on our website straight after the race.
+Results will be posted on our website straight after the race.
 You can also collect a print out of your official race time on your way through the finish funnel.

 We do allow wheelchairs and prams in the fun run, however the route is mainly on grass so may not be suitable in wet weather.